synchro--/University/BS-thesis-experiments/README.md

+### Outdated
+This repo is outdated and will be probably deleted soon.
-Here's some work concerning with my dissertation project on Deep Learning.
+Here's some experiment concerning my BS dissertation project on Deep Learning.
-[Totally incomplete for now]
+Incomplete for now.